 There was a gasp of surprise and relief and then a wave of tears from the adoptive parents when they realized they no longer needed to fear losing their daughter.

 When things calmed down, we all witnessed a vivid example of the “Golden Result” (people tend to treat us the way we treat them).
-Inspired by Clark’s example, Pastor Paul got up from his chair and walked across the room to kneel in front of Clark and Cindy.
+Inspired by Clark’s example, Pastor Paul stood up and walked across the room to kneel in front of Clark and Cindy.
 When his shocked attorney rose from his seat to object, I asked him to allow his client to say what was on his heart.

 Then the president of the denomination got up from his chair and walked across the room.
 Dropping to his knees beside Paul, he confessed that the denomination had failed the young couple by not intervening in the situation as soon as it came to their attention.
 He admitted that his fear of involvement in a legal conflict and failure to live out the peacemaking principles set forth in Scripture had contributed directly to their loss.